jjclark1982/bitburner-scripts/botnet/README.md

 ## HVMind Distributed Computing System

+**Deprecation notice: This system depended on the ability to write arbitrary objects to NetScript ports, which is no longer supported.**

 ### ThreadPool

 [ThreadPool](thread-pool.js) is a [grid computing](https://en.wikipedia.org/wiki/Grid_computing) system that dispatches jobs to long-lived worker processes running in the cloud.